 Tap into Educated Outdoor Resource Professionals

 Many state wildlife and agricultural agencies will send a professional to your property at no charge.
 For example, a forester may visit and write a “prescription” for the best management of your woodland.
-A natural resources conservation service specialist may help you take a soil sample, and advise you on the best amendments for the soil.
+Moreover, a natural resources conservation service specialist may help you take a soil sample and advise you on the best amendments for the soil.

 Are there any Apps for Farmers?